Sogolumbo/Playlist-Sync/README.md

 #### Android Playlist sync

-This setup only allows you to change the playlists on one device at once.
-You have to copy the changes to before making changes on the next device.
+This setup only allows you to edit playlists only on one device at once.
+You have to copy the changes before making changes on the next device.
 The git version control will help whenever you forgot to copy changes before changing the device.

 ###### pc -> phone

 Use Playlist-Sync and  to convert the playlists into Smart-backup .xml files.

-Use [Free file sync](https://freefilesync.org/) or other synchronization software to setup a configuration which will copy the .xml files and music files onto your phone.
+Use [Syncthing](https://syncthing.net/) ~~[Free file sync](https://freefilesync.org/)~~ or other synchronization software to setup a configuration which will copy the .xml files and music files onto your phone.

 Use [my version](https://github.com/Sogolumbo/Slight-backup/releases) of [Smart-backup](https://github.com/handschuh/Slight-backup) to import the .xml files into the android playlist database.